 Check.
 Optimize.
 Repeat.
 Check.
 Optimize.
 Repeat.
 Check.
 Optimize.
 Repeat.
 Be an optimization maniac just like me!
 We want our site and content to improve daily!
 It is the most professional way to manage your visibility online.

 We want the love and attention of all Search Engine Spiders that are constantly crawling texts + links + picture descriptions and deep data.
-Keyword research can provide to our content the indication of “relevant copy” and “authoritative source” to queries.
+Keyword research can provide our content the indication of “relevant copy” and “authoritative source” to queries.
 Oh yes!!!

 2) Catchy Headlines